May I test my vocation with The Sisters of Bethany?

 Yes.
 We get four weeks ‘Rest’ a year that can be spent in the convent or elsewhere with family, friends, associates, or another religious community etc. Each Sister has a day off each month and a half-day a week, circumstances permitting.
-Also we don’t do any un-necessary work on Sundays.
+We don’t do any unnecessary work on Sundays.

 Do you ever go out?